JuliaSpace/SatelliteToolboxAtmosphericModels.jl/docs/src/man/nrlmsise00.md

     see [`AtmosphericModels.Nrlmsise00Flags`](@ref). (**Default** = `Nrlmsise00Flags()`)
 - `include_anomalous_oxygen::Bool`: If `true`, the anomalous oxygen density will be included in the total density computation. (**Default** = `true`)
+- `P::Union{Nothing, Matrix}`: If the user passes a matrix with dimensions equal to or greater than 9 × 9, it will be used when computing the Legendre associated functions, reducing allocations and improving the performance.
+If it is `nothing`, the matrix is allocated inside the function. (**Default** `nothing`)

 If we omit all space indices, the system tries to obtain them automatically for the selected day `jd` or `instant`.
 However, the indices must be already initialized using the function